shaolinmatadordeporco199ac-maker/Script-Eternal-Nights-by-Azaleia_Scripts-in-YouTube-/README.md

         if not Color then return end

         local Humanoid = Model:FindFirstChild("Humanoid", true)
-        if not Humanoid then return end
+        if not Humanoid or not Humanoid:IsA("Humanoid") then return end

         local Highlight = Model:FindFirstChild("AnimatronicESP")
         local Billboard = Model:FindFirstChild("AnimatronicName")